 By looking at the URL, crafty sellers figured out at some point how to turn external traffic into a boost for keyword rankings.

 The best method to improve your Amazon search rankings is to build a strong brand, drive traffic, get reviews and make sales.
-But if you need a little extra boost, specifically for one or two keywords, think about using special keyword URLs.
+This takes the most effort, but is most effective long-term, and doesn’t risk breaking the Seller Code of Conduct.